E E. Cummings

-Is at once a radical and surprisingly simple approach.
-It focuses on the core tenets of counselling: Being genuine and present, non-judgemental, holding others in unconditional positive regard, and an assumption that the client is the expert on themself.
+Person-centered therapy is at once a radical and surprisingly simple approach.
+It focuses on the core tenets of counselling: Being genuine and present, non-judgemental, holding others in unconditional positive regard, and knowing that the client is the expert on themself.

-This approach is more about being than doing.
-I view my work as a person-centered therapist as a lifelong commitment to my own nervous system.
-When I am with clients, I am renting out the nervous system I have spent my life working on.
-We are social creatures, and we are hardwired to connect with each other, regulate with each other, and share our joys and pains.
-My job is to provide the opportunity to coregulate and share in connection, while at the same time being cognizant of my own potential triggers.
-I stay in balance as a tether for my clients so they can be curious and brave in their explorations.
+For me this approach is more about being than doing.
+I view my work as a lifelong commitment to my own nervous system.
+My job is to provide the opportunity to coregulate and share in connection.
+I act as a tether for my clients so they can be curious and brave in their explorations.

 I also view nervous systems as inherently self-healing.
 I believe that every nervous system seeks out its own injuries in an attempt to bring them to the surface and heal.
-This is what it means to get triggered - we project our old injuries onto present day situations in an attempt to reengage with them.
-My goal is to create a place where self-healing can happen.
-More on trauma here.
+This is what it means to get triggered.

-Given the right environment (safety, security, connection), these wounds can be explored and integrated in such a way as to make normal memories out of traumatic ones.
-In the present day we have more tools then we did at age 8 when we experienced a trauma.
-And you can also come armed with a buddy nervous system (therapist) that helps with coregulation.
+Given the right environment (safety, security, connection), these wounds can be explored and integrated in such a way as to make normal memories out of traumatic ones, freeing you to be more you more of the time.

 I am a lot less committed to what we do together, and a lot more interested in how we do it.
 I have also found that when we are in the state of safety, security and connection, that I have fun ideas for play as well.
 My most joyous moments are when my client gets their own ideas for play, using me as a safety net.
 I always introduce play as an invitation, but my client is ultimately in charge of what we do.
 Some of the ways it can look like are: